Photos of Acceptable Warehouse, Industrial, and Manufacturing Attire

 Developing the proper dress code for employees in warehouse, industrial, and manufacturing positions requires certain considerations.
 Because their jobs may involve physical labor or working in a dangerous environment, workers require comfortable clothing that not only allows them to perform their jobs efficiently but protects them from hazards.
 At the same time, they also need to appear professional to coworkers, customers, and visitors.

-A couple of things to outline to your employees — clothing should be neat, unwrinkled, clean and well-maintained.
-They should avoid torn, frayed and dirty clothing, and should also avoid anything with words, logos or pictures that may be deemed offensive.
+Above all, clothing should be neat, unwrinkled, clean, and well-maintained.
+Employees should avoid torn, frayed and dirty clothing, and anything with words, logos, or pictures that may be deemed offensive.
 None of this is professional, and doesn't set a good image for your company.
-Remember, you want to build cohesiveness with coworkers in settings that host customers.
+Your goal is to build cohesiveness with coworkers in settings that host customers.

-The photographs below display appropriate clothing for industrial, manufacturing, warehousing, construction or skilled trades work settings.
-You'll find ideas which include casual, comfortable clothing or uniforms — appropriate in a hands-on workplace.
-Since many of the settings require safety equipment, several of these images also show people wearing equipment like safety glasses, hard hats and steel-toed shoes.
+The following photographs display appropriate clothing for those working in an industrial, manufacturing, warehouse, construction, or skilled trade setting.
+Ideas include casual, comfortable clothing or uniforms that are appropriate in a hands-on workplace.
+Because many of the settings require safety equipment, several images show people wearing equipment such as safety glasses, hard hats, and steel-toed shoes.

-In some industrial settings, uniform-type clothing may be required for employees to wear.
-If this is the case, uniforms should be in good condition and appropriate for workplace wear.
+In some industrial settings, uniform-type clothing may be a dress code requirement.
+If this is the case, uniforms should be in good condition and appropriate for the workplace.

-Consult your supervisor or human resources staff if you experience any uncertainty since dress code requirements vary by company.
+Consult your supervisor or human resources staff if you experience any uncertainty, as dress code requirements vary by company.